 Negus might have been surprised by WEL’s support.
 “Personally, I’m sorry to see these ladies talking about equality,” he told the Weekly.
 What did worry him was that women weren’t aware of the tax implications of their homes and other assets being held in their husband’s name, which was often the case.

 Still, Whitlam’s promise was progress.
 Not only that: Negus had achieved one very important thing before his Senate career was cut short by the 1974 election.
 He had turned inheritance taxes into a national issue.
-And the apparent popularity of his bid to abolish death duties hadn’t gone unnoticed in at least one premier’s office.
+And the apparent popularity of his campaign hadn’t gone unnoticed in at least one premier’s office.

-The premier in question was that shrewd rural populist Joh Bjelke-Petersen, part way through his nineteen years at the helm in Queensland.
-Egged on by a series of articles in the Courier-Mail highlighting inequities in the estate duties levied by his own government, he announced in 1975 that spouses’ inheritances would no longer be taxed.
+The premier in question was that shrewd rural populist Joh Bjelke-Petersen, who was part-way through his nineteen years at the helm in Queensland.
+Egged on by a series of Courier-Mail articles highlighting inequities in the estate duties levied by his own government, he announced in 1975 that spouses’ inheritances would no longer be taxed.
 Then, two years later, he declared the taxes’ complete abolition (much to the surprise, it emerged, of the state treasurer).
 It was a popular move in a state Pedrick described as a “hotbed of agrarian resentment.”

 In the hope of attracting new residents and new spending, Bjelke-Petersen’s ministers — enthusiastically supported by the state’s tourism authority and business groups — set about promoting Queensland as a tax haven for retirees from the south.
 “Millions Could Flow North,” said the Bulletin’s headline.
 “Many observers,” Pedrick found three years later, “thought the abolition of death duties in Queensland was in fact a significant factor in a movement of capital to the Gold Coast state.”

 Were they right?
 Another American, economist Philip Grossman, painstakingly analysed the data during a visiting fellowship in Australia in 1989.
-Complicating his task were two other events that might have boosted Queensland’s population at around that time: the Whitlam government’s 25 per cent tariff cut in 1973, which sent some unemployed manufacturing workers northward from Victoria and South Australia, and the destruction wrought in December 1974 by Cyclone Tracy, which drove some people out of the Northern Territory.
+Complicating his task were two other events that might have boosted Queensland’s population at around that time: the Whitlam government’s 25 per cent tariff cut in 1973, which sent some unemployed manufacturing workers northward from Victoria and South Australia, and emigration from the Northern Territory after Cyclone Tracy struck in December 1974.

 Not earth-shattering perhaps, but perceptions were as important as facts.
 Worried that an exodus might be underway and anxious to head off tax-dominated elections, New South Wales, Victoria and South Australia abolished taxes on estates left to a spouse.
 Western Australia and Tasmania followed in 1977, and the federal government dumped its inheritance tax altogether in 1979.
 Estates passing to children continued to attract duties in those five states until 1980 (in South Australia and Western Australia), 1981 (in Victoria and New South Wales) and 1982 (in Tasmania).